sogeuni/contents/_abs/writingscripts.md

 **Cross Reference**

 Write a script that generates a _cross-reference_ (_concordance_) on a target file.
 The output will be a listing of all word occurrences in the target file, along with the line numbers in which each word occurs.
 Traditionally, _linked list_ constructs would be used in such applications.
-Therefore, you should investigate [[Chapter 27.
-Arrays#^ARRAYREF|arrays]] in the course of this exercise. [[text-processing-commands#^WF|Example 16-12]] is probably _not_ a good place to start.
+Therefore, you should investigate [[arrays#^ARRAYREF|arrays]] in the course of this exercise. [[text-processing-commands#^WF|Example 16-12]] is probably _not_ a good place to start.

 **Square Root**